 The quality of the data displayed in POLAR GP is directly related to the quality of the data entered into your practice software, in other words: garbage in, garbage out.

-POLAR GP displays patient data which is extracted from your practice software by GRHANITE.
-The table in the Clinical and Practice Software Compatibility FAQ section below lists the practice software compatible with GRHANITE.
+POLAR GP displays patient data which is extracted from your clinical notes and practice management software.
+The table in the Clinical and Practice Software Compatibility FAQ section below lists the practice software compatible with POLAR GP.

 To see how data is mapped between the POLAR GP reports and the point of entry in each practice software, use the following: